 Chitwan National Park Jungle safari

 Chitwan National Park jungle safari is situated in southwestern of Nepal and covers 932 sq. km This is Nepal’s first famous national park for wildlife safaris.
 You can see wild elephant; white-footed gaur (the world’s largest wild cattle), leopards, wild boar, sloth bear and several species of deer including the spotted, barking, and sambar and hog deer.
 It is the home of the one-horned rhinoceros and harbors one of the largest populations of the exclusive and rare Royal Bengal tigers.
 The swampy areas and numerous ox-bow lakes are perfect for marsh crocodiles.
 The park hosts 450 species of birds.
 The Tharu people who live around this area have unique cultural traditions.
 In Chitwan, there are many hotels inside and outside of the park.
-Usually visitors spend 3 days and 2 nights, but it is also possible to stay longer if you desire.
+Usually, visitors spend 3 days and 2 nights, but it is also possible to stay longer if you desire.

 - Note: We do our best to make your visit as best as possible, so please contact us for more information.